opf/openproject/docs/user-guide/nextcloud-integration/README.md

 ![Pick a file from your computer](NC_12.5-selctFileToUpload.png)

-Alternatively, you can also simply drag a file or folder on your computer to this area (under the name of your Nextcloud file storage) and drop it in the drop zone that appears.
+Alternatively, you can also simply drag a file or folder from your computer to the drag zone that will appear under the name of your Nextcloud file storage.

 Once you have selected or dropped the files you would like to upload, you will need to select a folder on Nextcloud to which they should be stored.

+> **Info**: The default project that opens in the location picker is defined by the project administrators in the [File storages settings](../projects/project-settings/file-storages).

 ![Select the destination folder on Nextcloud](NC_12.5-selectLocationToUploadTo.png)